FARKAL800/FARKAL800/README.md

 </div>

 - 🔭 I’m currently working as a software developper principaly on GUI
-- 🌱 I’m currently learning aws in order to become solution architect associate  and pass the certifiacation
+- 🌱 I’m currently learning aws in order to become solution architect associate  and pass the certification
 - 🛠️ I'm a passionate C++ enthusiast and avid Qt aficionado, showcasing its power through various projects.
-- 🏛️ I take pride in emphasizing code architecture while adhering to S.O.L.I.D principles.
+- 🏛️ I take satisfaction in emphasizing code architecture while adhering to S.O.L.I.D. principles.

 <div align="center">